gardenhive.com

 • Apply a spring fertiliser to established lawns once they are actively growing and cut grass when it is about 8 cm (3 in) high.

-• Mulch while the soil is moist to reduce the need for watering and to keep down weeds.
+• Mulch beds and borders while the soil is moist to reduce the need for watering and to keep down weeds.

 Greenhouse